Bioconductor/bioconductor.org/content/developers/unitTesting-guidelines.md

 Three things are required:

-1. Create a file containing functions in the style of `test_dividesBy` for each function you want to test, using RUnit-provided check functions.
+1. Create a file containing functions in the style of `test_dividesBy` for each function you want to test, using *RUnit*-provided check functions.
 2. Add a few small (and idiosyncratic) files in other directories.
-3. Make sure the RUnit and BiocGenerics packages are available.
+3. Make sure the *RUnit* and [BiocGenerics] packages are available.

 Steps two and three are explained in [conventions for the build process](#conventions).

-These are the RUnit check methods:
+These are the *RUnit* check methods:

     checkEquals(expression-A, expression-B)
     checkTrue(condition)